Alamao4523/CERBERUS-AGI/README.md

 📧 Contact me: albertosendr@gmail.com

-# 🧱 Design Philosophy — 5 Core Pillars
+# 🧱 Design Philosophy — 5 Core Pillars:

 My design philosophy is built on 5 unshakeable pillars:
 > 1.  🪶 **Extreme Lightweight Efficiency while keeping multi-layered safeguards** (~20MB Total App Footprint - with a preference of storing everything in the RAM - Impact on IOS Storage is minimal)